nigelhewitt/ps-hass/README.md

 # ps-hass

-So I wanted to put icons on my desktop to switch things in my Home Assistant smart home system. eg: the Laptop wanted to toggle its charger and the desktop wanted to power up the 3D printer.
+So I wanted to put icons on my desktop to switch things in my Home Assistant smart home system. eg: the Laptop wanted to toggle its charger on and off and the desktop wanted to power up the 3D printer.

 Now HA offers a REST API so the obvious tool was Powershell.

-For that you need a token so HA knows you're the right person which is a HA function (details later) and the HA URL.
+For that you need a token so HA knows you're the right person which is a HA function and the HA URL.

 I wrote a script hass.ps1 that contains the working functions which are: